HomeCharity and Nonprofit OrganizationsRandom Tuesday and Fandom Running Clubs

 While the first Potterhead running event in 2014 was a success and proved the viability of the project, it wasn’t until the following year and a feature article on the popular MuggleNet.com that Random Tuesday was able to reach a larger portion of Harry Potter fandom.
 With one fandom under their belt, co-founders Brian and Dawn Biggs then expanded the scope of Random Tuesday by adding running clubs geared towards Doctor Who (Whovian Running Club) and Gilmore Girls (Chilton Running Club) fandoms as well.

-“Brian discovered Doctor Who in a binge-watching session while recovering from surgery, and fell in love with the themes and heart of the long-running program,” Hansen says of the reasoning behind the choices.
+“Brian discovered Doctor Who in a binge-watching session while recovering from surgery, and fell in love with the themes and heart of the long-running program,” Hansen said of the reasoning behind the choices.
 “Dawn has been an absolutely unabashed fan of Gilmore Girls since it first aired because of the wit, strength, and feminist empowerment of the program.
 All three fandoms gave a look at worlds where the efforts of a committed group of people – wizards, travelers through space and time, or a close gathering of family and friends – could create a better world.
 We as fans could see that it was possible to better ourselves and others at the same time.”

-It is a sentiment shared with other Harry Potter, Doctor Who and Gilmore Girls fans as well.
-“Rarely, if ever, have we met a Harry Potter fan who learned of what we do and didn’t at least understand the natural connection and then choose to join us at least as part of our fanatical conversation, if not our activities and events,” Keir Hansen explains of the Potterhead Running Club.
+It is a sentiment shared with other Harry Potter, Doctor Who, and Gilmore Girls fans as well.
+“Rarely, if ever, have we met a Harry Potter fan who learned of what we do and didn’t at least understand the natural connection and then choose to join us at least as part of our fanatical conversation, if not our activities and events,” Keir Hansen explained of the Potterhead Running Club.
 “It’s rather contagious.”

 Lastly, there’s the fandom that has grown out of Gilmore Girls.
-“There are few things in the world as caffeinated and motivated as a strong Gilmore Girls fan,” Hansen continues.
+“There are few things in the world as caffeinated and motivated as a strong Gilmore Girls fan,” Hansen continued.
 “We attend the annual Gilmore Girls Fan Fest in Connecticut each year, and are constantly amazed by the responses we get from people who learn of the Chilton Running Club for the first time, and say things in response like, ‘I’m mad that I just found you now and not years ago, but at least I’ve found you!’

 Anthony Letizia